Minimalistic Beverages

 Coffee:

 Size isn’t everything – that’s the first thing to learn about coffee in Jordan.
-There are two types of coffee here in, Arabic and Turkish.
-The Arabic coffee is brewed in the morning with cardamom, put in a thermos and you have numerous little swigs of it during the day.
+There are two types of coffee here: Arabic and Turkish.
+The Arabic coffee is brewed in the morning with cardamom.
+Put it in a thermos, and you have numerous little swigs of it during the day.
 When I say swigs…I mean swigs.
-The cup is barely filled and it always leaves me wanting more!
-I was told the idea of the small serving size was you that must be able to see the bottom of your cup when you take a sip.
-So you sit around visiting with family or friends drinking numerous swigs of coffee from a little cup without a handle.
+The cup is barely filled, and it always leaves me wanting more!
+I was told the idea of the small serving size was that you must be able to see the bottom of your cup when you take a sip.
+So you sit around visiting with family or friends, drinking numerous swigs of coffee from a little cup without a handle.

 Tea: